justinpombrio/solvomatic/README.md

 - `rule permutation SET`: the letters/numbers are a permutation of the given set.
 - `rule subset SET`: the letters/numbers are a subsetof the given set.
 - `rule superset SET`: the letters/numbers are a superset of the given set.
-- `rule in_order`: the letters/numbers occur in order (each is bigger than the last).
+- `rule in_order`: the letters/numbers occur in order (each is at least as big as the last).
-- `rule in_reverse_order`: the letters/numbers occur in reverse order (each is smaller than the last).
+- `rule in_reverse_order`: the letters/numbers occur in reverse order (each is at least as small as the last).
 - `rule word PATH`: the letters form a word from the word list at the given path.
+  Only _lowercase_ words in `PATH` are considered, because capital letters typically represent proper nouns or acronyms.

 Some of these rules take a "SET" as an argument.
 This can simply be some letters/numbers separated by spaces (e.g. `a e i o u` for vowels).
 It can also include ranges using `..`